JovanSardinha/RepData_PeerAssessment1/PA1_template.md

-from this we see that NA's only exist in the $steps variable and that there are 2304 of them which constitues for 13.1148 %.
+From this we see that NA's only exist in the $steps variable and that there are 2304 of them which constitues for 13.1148 %.

+Since, the total number of missing values are not that significant, let us use the mean of the 5 minute interval to replace the missing value.
+In this way, there is no impact to the overall statistics.

 ```r
 tidyData<- activityData